ZombifiedV2/AelousV2/README.md

-So Uhh this isnt my script all credits to the owner of aelous AKA ohmygodiloveketamine im just making it easier to access
+So Uhh this isnt my script all credits to the owner of aelous AKA ohmygodiloveketamine im just making it easier to access this works on solara btw
-loadstring: loadstring(game:HttpGet("https://raw.githubusercontent.com/ZombifiedV2/AelousV2/main/Script", true))()